GOURMET

 Updated May 2026.
 Picks are refreshed quarterly based on Indian buyer reviews, stock availability, and feedback from readers.

-A digital weighing scale with timer (₹999-₹1500), a gooseneck kettle (₹2500-₹4000), a burr grinder (₹4000-₹8000 quality starts here), a milk frother (₹500-₹2000).
-Most home brewers know they 'should' get these but haven't pulled the trigger.
+A digital weighing scale with timer (₹999–₹1500), a gooseneck kettle (₹2500–₹4000), a burr grinder (quality starts at ₹4000–₹8000), and a milk frother (₹500–₹2000).
+Most home brewers know they should get these but haven't pulled the trigger — the gift category fills exactly that gap.